Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

-The Code used in this website was written from scratch.
+The Code used in this website was written by the developer.
-The Code institute , Youtube and W3 Schools was referenced.
+The Code institute , Youtube and W3 Schools were used a guides.

 * Media